Hearing that you have blocked Fallopian tubes can feel scary. What does it mean? Will you still be able to get pregnant?

-Essentially, Fallopian tubes must be open, have no swelling, and be free of scar tissue to function properly.
-With at least one fallopian tube in a healthy condition, having a natural or IUI-assisted pregnancy is certainly possible.
-On the other hand, if both tubes are experiencing problems, there are several procedures that can be done to mitigate issues and achieve positive results.
+Essentially, Fallopian tubes must be open, have no swelling, and be free of scar tissue to function correctly.
+With at least one fallopian tube in a healthy condition, having a natural or IUI-assisted pregnancy is possible.
+On the other hand, if both tubes are experiencing problems, getting pregnant is more difficult.

 What Causes Blocked Fallopian Tubes?